 The Patient Access Network Foundation supports insured patients who cannot afford the high out-of-pocket costs associated with their medical care.

-*As of August 5, 2014 funding is available for psoriatic arthritis medications, Medicare only.
+*As of January 8, 2015 funding is not available for psoriasis or psoriatic arthritis.
 Contact the Patient Access Network for the most up-to-date status.